LoreKeeper vs AI Dungeon: Which AI RPG Should You Play?

 Every campaign, character relationship, quest outcome, and world event is stored in a database.
 There is no context window to exhaust.
 Session fifteen has full knowledge of what happened in session one.
 NPCs remember you.
 Factions respond to your past actions.
 This is the difference between a story and a living world.

-AI World Builder Bot
+What is the AI World Builder Bot?

 LoreKeeper includes a dedicated AI assistant for world building.
 Describe your setting in natural language and the bot helps you generate coherent factions, locations, lore entries, and campaign hooks that the Game Master then uses as authoritative context.
 Your world stays consistent because the engine enforces it — not because you remembered to paste the right prompt.